Includes modern facilities to develop new food technology trends, design new household appliances, validate new equipment and offer expert training.

-One of the great advantages of experimental cuisine is the location within the Food Research Unit headquarters of AZTI-Tecnalia in the Bizkaia Technology Park, which enables it to share human and technological resources specialising in food.
+One of the great advantages of experimental cuisine is its location and its posibility to share human and technological resources specialising in food.
 Work can be carried out with the headquarters’ pilot plant from the kitchen.
 It is a space with the tools required to reproduce food production processes on a pre-industrial scale, as well as to develop new food products and validate new and emerging technology.
 The sensory and nutritional quality of the new gastronomic proposals must not be forgotten either.

 The kitchen is just another element that helps to maintain and boost the Basque Country’s leading position in haute cuisine.
 This leading position means having new equipment and technology available that generate innovation in this field, from a cooking and technical point of view.
 The technical aspect is especially interesting because with experimental cuisine, equipment and new appliances that are not currently on the market can be tested and validated, as they will be part of domestic and professional kitchens in 5-10 years.

 This new space, which serves as a meeting point for the world of gastronomy and science, boasts the following facilities:

 - 1 demonstration kitchen with built-in classroom